Poona Dam: Location and features

 The earthen dam structure is 650 m long and holds back the 655 ML reservoir when at full capacity.
 From a catchment area of 0.8 km2, the reservoir has a surface area of 17 ha and a maximum width of 410 m.
 Initially managed by the Maroochy Shire Council, management of the dam was transferred to SEQ Water in July 2008 as part of a water security project in the South East Queensland region, known as the South East Queensland Water Grid.

 Recreation

 Recreation is not permitted on the dam and in its surrounds.

+History

 In 2008, the body of a deceased man was found on the eastern spillway of the dam wall.